-Adopt a motion recommending:
+Adopt a motion to:

-- 1) The JPA Board certify Construction and Demolition Facilities to CalGreen Standards. - 2) The JPA Board encourage Cities/Towns to apply CalGreen to all projects that require a building permit. - 3) The JPA assist Cities/Towns with C&D education, enforcement, and administration moving forward by providing outreach and standardized forms.
+- 1) Certify Construction and Demolition Facilities to CALGreen diversion requirements. - 2) Encourage Cities/Towns to apply CALGreen to all projects that require a building permit. - 3) Direct staff to assist Cities/Towns with C&D education, enforcement, and administration moving forward by providing outreach and standardized forms.